MrAhile/K8s-CKA/2-Workloads/daemonset.md

 <details>
   <summary markdown="span">Solution</summary>

 1. Create the specification of a DaemonSet named *log*.
-Each pod must:
+Each Pod must:
 - be based on the alpine:3.15 image
 - read the log files located in */var/log/pods* on the node it is running on
 - stream the log on its standard output